mokronos/MA_SebastianHirt/notes.md

 - [ ] document quality assessment dataset; missing MOS?
 Check if in last package
     - scores are in last package, but still need to download all
     - need to connect first then unzip, .zip.001 to .zip.024 extensions
+    - annoying to decompress

 - [ ] make config file with all the paths
     - generate all the paths so the folders exist

+- [ ] write section for TER/CER and MOS
+    - need to flesh out and add sources
+    - add other common metrics (mentioned in the task as well)
 ## Questions